biowdl/RNA-seq/docs/index.md

   "pipeline.outputDir": "The path to the output directory", "pipeline.refflatFile": "Reference annotation Refflat file.
 This will be used for expression quantification.", "pipeline.referenceGtfFile": "Reference annotation GTF file.
 This will be used for expression quantification.", "pipeline.strandedness": "Indicates the strandedness of the input data.
-This should be one of the following: FR (Forward, Reverse), RF (Reverse, Forward) or None: (Unstranded)"
+This should be one of the following: FR (Forward, Reverse), RF (Reverse, Forward) or None: (Unstranded)", "pipeline.dockerTagsFile": "dockerTags.yml"
 }
 ```

 The `referenceGtfFile` may also be omitted, in this case Stringtie will be used to
 perform an unguided assembly, which will then be used for expression quantification.

+File `dockerTags.yml` comes with the rest of

 #### Sample configuration
 The sample configuration should be a YML file which adheres to the following